• Skip to primary navigation

 July 13, 2023

 I don’t call myself a healer.
 Jesus Christ could do that, but I can’t.
 I can release soft tissue.
-I can do mechanical things to people’s … Continue reading about Nancy Dail
+I can do mechanical … Continue reading about Nancy Dail

 Kathie Hills